jeevatkm/digitalocean-api-java/README.md

 DigitalOcean API Client written in Java
 ---------------------------------------

 Welcome to DigitalOcean's API Client written in Java.
 I have created a simple and meaningful wrapper methods for DigitalOcean's API.
-All of the RESTful that you find in [DigitalOcean API's][1] will be made available via simple java methods.
+All of the RESTful that you find in [DigitalOcean API's][1] will be made available via simple java method(s).

-How to make use of client?
+How to make use of digitalocean-api-client?
 ------------------------------------
 * Maven Dependency
 <pre><code>&lt;dependency>